-Only about 21 percent of the trees in this region are pine.
+Only about 20 percent of the trees in this region are pine.
 As a result, the MPB-epidemic has only had a minor impact on the area.
-Of the roughly 23 million cubic metres of pine within the region, an estimated 3.6 million cubic metres of pine have been killed by the beetle.
 The epidemic peaked in 2006.
-An estimated 5.8 million cubic metres of pine is forecast to be killed by 2024 (considerably less than that which was assumed in 2013).

 The current AAC for the region is about 2.8 million cubic metres.
-There has not been in increase in the AAC as a result of the MPB-epidemic, nor is the long-term AAC likely to be significantly impacted by pine mortality.
+There has not been an increase in the AAC as a result of the MPB-epidemic, nor is the long-term AAC likely to be significantly impacted by pine mortality.